We love to talk about our trips! (541) 450-9855

 In the morning we catch a domestic flight from Bumthang back to Paro.
 After lunch we hike up to Taktsang (Tiger’s Nest).

-Taktsang (Tigers Nest) in Bhutan
+Taktsang Lhakang (Tigers Nest Monastery) in Bhutan

-Taktsang (Tigers Nest) in Bhutan
+Taktsang Lhakang (Tigers Nest Monastery) in Bhutan

 Taktsang is probably the most recognizable site in Bhutan, perched precariously on a cliff-face 3,000 feet above the Paro Valley.
 Mythology says that Guru Rinpoche flew on the back of a flying tigress, which was actually one of his consorts in disguise, and landed here in the 8th century.
 The guru meditated in caves on the cliff and would eventually spread tantric Buddhism throughout Bhutan.